phillbooth/PL3/docs/ARCHITECTURE.md

 normalised requests into `logicn-framework-app-kernel`.
 It must not own auth decisions, business logic, ORM design, CMS features or frontend rendering.

+LogicN API design is route-first and contract-first.
+Traditional MVC controllers must not be required by the core language, app kernel or API server.
+Routes, typed requests, typed responses, policies, declared effects, actions/handlers and generated route reports are the secure API core.
+Controller-style grouping may exist later as optional framework sugar only when it compiles into the same secure route graph and does not hide auth, CSRF, object access, idempotency, validation, limits, audit or effects.

+LogicN may support optional thin Domain-Driven Design for business applications, but it must not force heavyweight enterprise DDD.
+Business meaning can live in `domain/`, application use cases in `flows/`, external systems in `infrastructure/`, routes in `api/`, runtime controls in `policies/` and reports in `reports/` when that structure adds clarity.
+Domain code should be pure by default and denied from database, network, secret, file, cache and LLM effects unless a reviewed policy says otherwise.
+DDD does not replace LogicN security, memory or compute rules.
+The full guidance is in `docs/DOMAIN_DRIVEN_DESIGN.md`.

 `logicn-core-cli` is the developer command tool.
 It coordinates compiler, runtime, API server and task packages, but it must not own application behaviour.